WeeSign/weesign-sdk/README.md

 - Create Access Token
 - Add New Document
 - Update an existing Document
+- Update an fixed position signatory in Document
 - Delete Document
 - Get All document assiciated with a user
 - Get a particular Document